 These are Ambato (Ecuador), Antofagasta (Chile) and Guadalajara (Mexico), as well as to the EUROCLIMA+/MobiliseYourCity regional Community of Practice (CoP).
 It includes the provision of specific advice for the structuring of the SUMP development, preparation and approval, as well as capacity development, knowledge exchange and good practice dissemination.

 The overall objective of the project is to support a successful development of SUMPs in the three pilot cities in Latin America, and to strengthen technical capacity and foster knowledge exchange in the development of SUMPs and in sustainable urban mobility in general in decision makers and mobility practitioners in Latin American cities.

 Output 1: Support to the SUMP development process in the pilot cities

 Output 2: Technical advice in specific steps and tasks the SUMP development in the pilot cities

 Output 3: Support the activities of the Community of Practice through regional dissemination and capacity strengthening.
 Development of a blended learning programme with a combination of online learning (e-courses, webinars) and on-site learning (workshops, conferences) in cooperation with the Community of Practice for Latin America.

-Rupprecht Consult provides strategic and technical advice for the development of SUMPs in the three pilot cities, and coordinates and prepares a regional learning programme on the development of SUMPs in order to foster capacity development and knowledge exchange within Latin America and beyond.
+We provides strategic and technical advice for the development of SUMPs in the three pilot cities, and coordinate and prepare a regional learning programme on the development of SUMPs in order to foster capacity development and knowledge exchange within Latin America and beyond.